Panellist insights on edge and hyperconverged architectures

 The panel featured four experts who are on the front line helping customers implement edge computing solutions every day.

-They included Paul Morgan, Global Sales for Manufacturing, Automotive & IoT, at HP Enterprise (HPE) and Aad Dekkers VP from Scale Computing, which makes infrastructure specifically for micro and nano-data centres.
+They included Paul Morgan, Global Sales for Manufacturing, Automotive & IoT, at HP Enterprise (HPE) and Aad Dekkers VP from Scale Computing, which makes infrastructure specifically for micro and nano-data centers.

 Also, the panel included two of my colleagues from Schneider Electric, Cyril Perducat, EVP IoT & Digital Offers and Joris Verdickt, Segment VP, Enterprise End Users in the Secure Power Division.